wis1906/spherical-fps/README.md

 - It is developed using UE 4.19.2 Environment

 - Compile with visual studio 2017 in "Development Editor" + "Win64" mode.
-- Before C++ build, delete solution file(LetsGo.sln), then execute "Generate Visual Studio Project File" in .uproject.
+- Before C++ build, delete solution file(.sln), then execute "Generate Visual Studio Project File" in .uproject.